-Extraction of events and facts from news: Recently, the problem of building knowledge graphs directly from plain text news [6], and extraction of named events from news [34] have been addressed.
+Extraction of events and facts from news: Recently, the problem of building knowledge graphs and datasets directly from plain text news articles [7, 8, 16, 17], and extraction of named events from news [14, 46] have been addressed.
 These approaches apply Open Information Extraction methods and develop them further to address specific challenges in the event extraction in the news domain.
-State-of-the-art works that automatically extract events from news potentially obtain noisy and unreliable results (e.g. the state-of-the-art extraction approach in [6] reports an accuracy of only 0.551).
-In contrast, contemporary events included in EventKG originate from manually curated sources such as WCEP and Wikipedia event lists.
+State-of-the-art approaches that automatically extract events from news potentially obtain noisy and unreliable results (e.g. the state-of-theart extraction approach in [7] reports an accuracy of only 0.551).
+Furthermore, such systems provide billions of events at a very high granularity level, as typically represented in news articles.
+Compared to the established knowledge repositories such as DBpedia or Wikidata, such events indicate significant differences in the representation accuracy and event granularity.
+In contrast, contemporary events included in EventKG originate from high quality community curated sources such as WCEP and Wikipedia event lists and represent significant societal happenings at a different granularity and abstraction level, compared to news sources.